instana/terraform-provider-instana/PLUGIN-FRAMEWORK-MIGRATION.md

 Plan: 2 to import, 0 to add, 0 to change, 0 to destroy.
 ```

+> **Important Note:** After importing, review the values in the generated configuration file carefully.
+Some values may have been replaced during the import process, and you might need to update references in the generated file manually.
+For example, if a generated resource uses an ID value that needs to be referenced in subsequent imports or configurations, ensure you update those references with the correct values before proceeding.

 #### Step 9: Apply the Migration

 ```bash